lunchboxer/express-njk-datastar-template/README.md

 ## Quirks

 - tooling for datastar is not great.
 The javascript is in a string so the normal javascript lsp ignores it.

-- live reload does not reload the css when app.css is changed.